kovachconsulting/jesskovach.com/work-with-me.md

 If my writing sharpens how you think, and my speaking resonates with how you see the world, working together is where those ideas become practical.

 Most people reach out before they’re certain what they need.
 They just know the situation they’re in can’t be approached casually—or alone.

-If that’s where you are, we can start with a conversation.
+If that’s where you are, my contact information is below.
-No pitch.
-No assumptions.
-Just a chance to see whether the work is a fit.